rjdkmr/g_distMat/README.md

 ###About

 This tool is similar to gromacs tool g_mdmat.
-It calculates average distance matrix and other related matrices between two atom-groups from molecular dynamics trajectory (GROMACS, NAMD or AMBER).
+It calculates average minimum-distance matrix and other related matrices between two atom-groups from molecular dynamics trajectory (GROMACS, NAMD or AMBER).

 This tool might be helpful to analyze binding interface in protein-protein, protein-ligand or other type of bio-molecular complexes.

 ##### Features

 * Average minimum residues-distance matrix between two atom-groups that may be identical or different.
-* Variance Matrix.
-* Standard Deviation matrix.
+* Related Standard deviation and variance Matrix.
-* Fraction contact-map with the given cut-off distance.
+* Contact-map (fraction of contacts over entire trajectory) for the given distance cut-off.
-* Fast -- multi-threading to use more than one core of the multi-core processor.
+* Parallel Calculation -- multi-threading to use more than one core of the multi-core processor.

 ***